PyLink88/Recurrent-Autoencoder/README.md

 |  └── metrics.py
 |  └── create_config.py
 |  └── data_preparation.py
-├── Notebooks # Folder where to add your notebook
+├── notebooks # Folder where adding your notebook
-├── main.py
+├── experiments # Folder where saving the results of your experiments ├── main.py

 ```